 Continuous Random Variables

-Use the probability distribution of a continuous random variable (uniform or Normal) to calculate the probability of an event.
+Show that the probability distribution of a continuous random variable is valid and use the distribution to calculate probabilities.

 Determine the relative locations of the mean and median of a continuous random variable.

 Draw a normal probability distribution with a given mean and standard deviation.

 We started this activity with a short story.
 Suppose that the teacher just opened up his/her own pizza shop and is looking for some employees.
 Since our stats classes are full of smart, hard-working students, we have decided to hire each student in class.
 But there is a catch.
 Each day the student works, the hourly rate for working at the pizza shop is determined by a random number generator and can be anywhere between $0 and $20 per hour.
 The random number generator has several different options for what type of distribution to use to pick a random number (uniform, right-skew, left-skew, bell-shaped).
 In the activity, it is the students’ job to figure out which shaped distribution is to their advantage.
 WARNING: The website we are using mistakenly switched the definitions of right-skew and left-skew.
 We made our students aware of this mistake at the beginning of the activity.

 We let students work through the activity, and then we provided a summary at the end.

 For each of the distributions, we had students draw in a “curve” (density curve) that models the dot plot.